The 6 rules summarized

 -An artist can sell the rights to this song to an independently distributed film producer, to compose its soundtrack, with no royalties to give to Da Last Disciple.
 But having still respected the first rule, and the second, this artist cannot sell the rights to use the bare beat, in a new context of original soundtrack, and even less to a producer of a film distributed by a major.
 In the latter case, and even if it is the original work of the artist, the producer of the film must be warned by the latter of the existence of constraints related to the use of the beat concerned.

-The fourth rule, the buyer of a beat is free to edit it as he sees fit, such as changing the tempo, removing tracks and adding originals oneself, changing the drums, or processing only the samples to make a new beat.
+The fourth rule, the buyer of a beat is free to edit it as they see fit.
+Example changing the tempo, removing tracks and adding originals from oneself, changing the drums, or processing only the samples to make a new beat.
 By respecting the third rule, one can create a new beat starting from the tracks of the bought beat, but one cannot then use this last for anything else.
-In the event that the number of tracks of the purchased beat is less than the number of tracks of the new one, the buyer can and always must mention Da Last Disciple this time as a co-producer.
+In the event that the number of tracks of the purchased beat is less than the number of tracks of the new one, the buyer can and always must mention Da Last Disciple ths time as co-producer.
 Otherwise, the buyer will still have to credit the beat as produced by Da Last Disciple.

 The fifth rule, beats sold under Leasing cannot be resold to third parties.
 However, it is permitted for a purchaser of a Limited Riddim or an Exclusive Beat to resell them to a third party, always accompanied by his license, on the condition that this beat has not yet been used for an artwork.